apache/maven-site/content/markdown/guides/getting-started/windows-prerequisites.md

 ### Maven Unpacked

  You need to unpack the Maven distribution.
 Don't unpack it in the middle of your source code; pick some location and unpack it there.
-Let's assume that the path is `$\{maven.home\}`.
+Let's assume that the path is `${maven.home}`.

 ### Maven in PATH

  You run Maven by invoking a command-line tool: `mvn.cmd` from the `bin` directory of the Maven.
-To do this conveniently, `$\{maven.home\}\\bin` must be in your PATH, just like the Java SDK commands.
+To do this conveniently, `${maven.home}/bin` must be in your PATH, just like the Java SDK commands.
 You can add directories to your `PATH` in the control panel; the details vary by Windows version.